 .sc extension at the end of the file's name.
 See my Soarer's 101 tutorial for instructions on downloading and using the needed flashing tools.

-For a list of possible keys you can use for your own custom remaps, see AutoHotkey's List of Keys or visit the
+For a list of possible keys you can use for your remap, you can use the

 xmodmap -pk command to get an exhaustive list.
 The values you're looking for will be in the first bracketed string per row.
 Below is my solution, which resides in a shell script to make execution easier.